John Calvin

 Is John Calvin considered a saint?
 By which traditions?

 John Calvin is not considered a saint in any major Christian tradition.
-The Reformed tradition, which he helped shape, does not practice the veneration of saints.
-His legacy is more as a reformer and theologian rather than a saintly figure.
+The Reformed tradition, which he helped establish, does not practice the canonization of saints.
+His legacy is more as a reformer and theologian than a saintly figure.

 Why does John Calvin still matter today?